meverett1167/bados-sg-agility-2018/docs/bados/module5.rst

       [root@bigipo01:Active:Standalone] config # watch ipidr -l /Common/vs_hackazon_http+/Common/hackazon_bados

    Initially, because no attack is active, the IP list will be empty.
-Keep this command running in one of the Terminal window.
+Keep this command running in one of the Terminal windows.
 Things are about to change!

-7. Using the Terminal window on the |xj| from previous module, or a new one, re-run the attack script using the following command:
+7. Using the Terminal window on the |xj| from the previous module, or a new one, re-run the attack script using the following command:

    .. code-block:: console